rcruz04/configure-ad/README.md

 </p>
   <h3>Login to DC-1 and install Active Directory Domain Services</h3>
 <p>
-In DC-1, in server manager, go to add roles and features which will open a window, just click next until the window with all the services and select AD domain services and install it.
+In DC-1, in server manager, go to add roles and features which will open a window, just click next until the window with all the services pops up and select AD domain services and install it.
 </p>
 <br />